mixach333/ShoeStore/README.md

   - Enter the proper data for Shoe fields, such as Shoe name, size, description, manufacturer.
     - If one of the field is blank or incorrect, the user will see the Toast with this information.
     - If the entered information is valid, the user clicks "CONFIRM" and is being navigated to the listing screen with new shoe added to top of the list.
-- Layout is used with two-way data binding with Static Inverse Method held in separate Use Case, which convers Double to String and String to Double.
+- Layout is used with two-way data binding with Static Inverse Method held in separate Use Case, which converts Double to String and String to Double.

 ##